MicrosoftDocs/architecture-center/docs/aws-professional/eks-to-aks/workload-identity-content.md

 1. Establish a [federated identity credential](https://azure.github.io/azure-workload-identity/docs/quick-start.html) between the Azure AD application and the service account issuer and subject.
 1. Deploy the workload application to the AKS cluster.

-#### Message flow
+#### Azure AD Workload Identity message flow

 AKS applications get security tokens for their service account from the [OIDC issuer](/azure/aks/cluster-configuration#oidc-issuer-preview) of the AKS cluster.
-The process exchanges the security tokens with security tokens issued by Azure AD, and the applications use the Azure AD-issued security tokens to access Azure resources.
+Azure AD Workload Identity exchanges the security tokens with security tokens issued by Azure AD, and the applications use the Azure AD-issued security tokens to access Azure resources.

 The following diagram shows how the frontend and backend applications acquire Azure AD security tokens to use Azure platform-as-a-service (PaaS) services.